Thomas W. Bartley: Career

 Bartley became Governor while concurrently remaining in the Senate.
 He served out the remainder of Shannon's term until December 3.
 Bartley sought renomination under the Democratic Party, but lost at the state convention by a single vote - avoiding a contest against his father, who accepted the Whig nomination.
-Bartley later served a contentious term on the Ohio State Supreme Court from 1852-1859.
+Bartley later served a contentious term on the Ohio State Supreme Court from 1852 to 1859.

 Bartley lived in Mansfield, Ohio, and moved to Cincinnati, Ohio to practice law in 1863, and in 1867 to Washington, D.C., where he died in 1885.
 He was interred at Glenwood Cemetery.

 Family life

 On October 9, 1837, Bartley married his first wife, Julia Maria Larwill, in Wooster, Ohio.
 Bartley married his second wife, Susan D. Sherman (October 10, 1825– January 10, 1876), sister of John Sherman and General William Tecumseh Sherman, on November 7, 1848,.
 Ellen McCoy, widow of one of General Sherman's staff officers, was his third wife.